platformio/platformio-docs/librarymanager/config.rst

 *Optional* | Type: ``String`` or ``Array``

-A list with compatible platforms.
+A list with compatible development platforms.
 The available platform name are defined in :ref:`platforms` section.

 Example: